Sight Simulator shows you what it's like to be legally blind

 Yet four out of five people who are blind don't need to be, See Now asserts, saying a single doctor's visit or screening can prevent or cure the world's most common vision problems.

-The See Now campaign, created in partnership with Prevent Blindness, an organization devoted to fighting blindness and saving sight, is calling for increased federal funding to tackle eye health.
-More than 47,000 people have signed a petition asking Congress to dedicate $6.3 million (about 5 million, AU$8.2 million) to making eye care across the country more accessible.
+The See Now campaign was created in partnership with Prevent Blindness, an organization devoted to fighting blindness and saving sight, and is calling for increased federal funding to tackle eye health.
+More than 47,000 people have signed a petition asking Congress to dedicate $6.3 million to making eye care across the country more accessible.

 This isn't the first time digital tools have helped the public view a health condition from a personal perspective.

-A few years back, a campaign to increase awareness of the most common form of dementia put people in Facebook photos of fake events, possibly giving them a momentary sense of what the disease might feel like.
+A few years back, a campaign to increase awareness of the most common form of dementia put people in Facebook photos of fake events, aiming to give them a momentary sense of what the disease might feel like.

 CNET Magazine: Check out a sampling of the stories you'll find in CNET's newsstand edition.